fireproof-storage/fireproof/README.md

 //   { key: 47, value: 'André', id: 'three-thousand' } ]
 ```

+The same mechanism that powers the built-in indexes can all be used to connect secondary [vector indexers](https://github.com/tantaraio/voy) or fulltext indexes to Fireproof.
+[Follow this tutorial to connect a secondary index](https://fireproof.storage/documentation/external-indexers/).

 ### Realtime Updates

 Subscribe to query changes in your application, so your UI updates automatically.
 Use the supplied React hooks, or simple function calls to be notified of relevant changes.